yt-dlp/yt-dlp/README.md

 python3 -m pip install -U yt-dlp
 ```

-On some systems (like Termux), it is not possible to install pycryptodomex.
-In that case, install without dependancies:
+You can also install without any dependencies using:
 ```
 python3 -m pip install --no-deps -U yt-dlp
 ```

 You can also install the master branch with:
 ```
-python3 -m pip3 install -U https://github.com/yt-dlp/yt-dlp/archive/master.zip
+python3 -m pip3 install --force-reinstall https://github.com/yt-dlp/yt-dlp/archive/master.zip
 ```

 Note that on some systems, you may need to use `py` or `python` instead of `python3`